 You can expect all the same relaxation and health benefits from a steam room as you get from a dry sauna.
 Both are excellent for relaxation, post-workout recovery, and boosting cardiovascular activity.

 The health benefits of both include deep relaxation, detoxification, skin cleansing, joint-pain relief, cardiovascular activity, and workout recovery.
-For more, see the Health Benefits of Sauna.
+For more, see our full post on the Health Benefits of Sauna.

 BENEFITS OF SAUNA